United States Post Office Department: 19th century

 First U.S. postage stamps, authorized by Congress March 3, 1847.
 Earliest known use of the 5¢ Franklin is July 7, 1847, and the 10¢ Washington is July 2, 1847.

-An Act of Congress provided for the issuance of stamps on March 3, 1847, and the postmaster general immediately let a contract to the New York City engraving firm of Rawdon, Wright, Hatch, and Edson.
+An Act of Congress provided for the issuance of postage stamps on March 3, 1847, and the postmaster general immediately let a contract to the New York City engraving firm of Rawdon, Wright, Hatch, and Edson.
 The first stamp issue of the U.S. was offered for sale on July 1, 1847, in New York City, with Boston receiving stamps the following day and other cities thereafter.
 The 5-cent stamp paid for a letter weighing less than 1 oz and traveling less than 300 miles, the 10-cent stamp for deliveries to locations greater than 300 miles, or twice the weight deliverable for the 5-cent stamp.

 In 1847, the U.S. Mail Steamship Company acquired the contract which allowed it to carry the U.S. mails from New York, with stops in New Orleans and Havana, to the Isthmus of Panama for delivery in California.
 The same year, the Pacific Mail Steamship Company had acquired the right to transport mail under contract from the United States Government from the Isthmus of Panama to California.
 In 1855, William Henry Aspinwall completed the Panama Railway, providing rail service across the Isthmus and cutting to three weeks the transport time for the mails, passengers and goods to California.
 This remained an important route until the completion of the transcontinental railroad in 1869.
 Railroad companies greatly expanded mail transport service after 1862, and the Railway Mail Service was inaugurated in 1869.

 Rail cars designed to sort and distribute mail while rolling were soon introduced.
 RMS employees sorted mail "on-the-fly" during the journey, and became some of the most skilled workers in the postal service.
 An RMS sorter had to be able to separate the mail quickly into compartments based on its final destination, before the first destination arrived, and work at the rate of 600 pieces of mail an hour.
 They were tested regularly for speed and accuracy.

 Parcel Post service began with the introduction of International Parcel Post between the U.S. and foreign countries in 1887.
 That same year, the U.S. Post Office and the postmaster general of Canada established parcel-post service between the two nations.
 A bilateral parcel-post treaty between the independent (at the time) Kingdom of Hawaii and the USA was signed on December 19, 1888 and put into effect early in 1889.
 Parcel-post service between the U.S. and other countries grew with the signing of successive postal conventions and treaties.
 While the Post Office agreed to deliver parcels sent into the country under the UPU treaty, it did not institute a domestic parcel-post service for another twenty-five years.